wyattzheng/jigsaw-rpc/README-zh.md

     data: any, // the data from sender
     sender: string, // sender's jigsaw name
     isJSON: boolean, // if the 'data' is JSON-object or Buffer
-    rawdata: Buffer, // the raw buffer of data
+    rawdata: Buffer // the raw buffer of data
-    jigsaw: Jigsaw // the jigsaw instance
 }
 ```